cat3699/Let-your-LLM-know-you/README.md

 ## Approach
 The system works by utilizing several key components:

-### User Database:
+### User Database Integration in Prompt Template:
-A database containing the user's contact list, the familiarity level with each contact, and the tone the user typically uses when addressing each individual.
+This part of the prompt template contains a database with the user's contact list, the familiarity level with each contact, and the tone the user typically uses when addressing each individual.

 ### Few-Shot Example Generation :
 To ensure the LLM can replicate the user's style accurately, three separate databases are used to retrieve relevant few-shot examples: